 PREFERRED: PhD or EdD.
 5 years of administrative experience in college or university student records.
 Experience using student information computer systems.

-Submit a letter of interest, resume, Resume Supplement for Administrative Positions, copy of official college transcript(s), and names and phone numbers of three professional references to firstname.lastname@example.org or to Washburn University Human Resources, 263 Morgan Hall, 1700 SW College, Topeka, Kansas 66621.
-Review of applications will begin February 10, 2014, and continue until a suitably qualified candidate has been identified.
-Salary is upper $70K to $80K commensurate with qualifications.
+Submit a letter of interest, resume, Resume Supplement for Administrative Positions, copy of official college transcript(s), and names and phone numbers of three professional references to firstname.lastname@example.org or to Washburn University Human Resources, 118 Morgan Hall, 1700 SW College, Topeka, Kansas 66621.
+Review of applications has begun and will continue until interviews are scheduled.
+Salary is mid $70K to $80K commensurate with qualifications.
 Excellent fringe benefits package.
 Employment at Washburn University may be conditioned upon satisfactory completion of a background check.

 TO ENRICH EDUCATION THROUGH DIVERSITY, WASHBURN UNIVERSITY IS AN EQUAL OPPORTUNITY EMPLOYER.
 CANDIDATES FROM UNDER-REPRESENTED GROUPS ARE ENCOURAGED TO APPLY.